University of Surrey

 A Levels with 3 subjects with minimum ABB including Science Practical Endorsement are required to pass.

-GCSE or equivalent: English Language at Grade C(4) and Mathematics at Grade C(4) (or equivalent).
+English Language at Grade C(4) and Mathematics at grade C(4) (or equivalent).

 Grade B in Mathematics and English Language would be preferable but not essential.